-Architects as Inventors: Building a Product from Concept to Market
+Architects as Inventors: Creating a Product from Concept to Market

 As architecture students, Daniel and Lisbeth had an idea for a room that can be used internally and externally.
 To do this, they designed a one-of-a-kind facade system and have spent the last five years bringing the concept to life as founders of Flissade.
-In the following interview Daniel describes the intensive process that has brought their product idea from concept to market.
+In the following interview Daniel describes the intensive process of creating a product and how that has brought their architectural product idea from concept to market.

 Congratulations on taking Flissade from concept to a pilot project.
 Who is your client and how did you make your first deal?

 Our client for our pilot project is the energy supplier in Munich, Stadtwerke München.
 SWM is a very large infrastructure company.
 In addition to the energy supply for the city they are also responsible for the underground lines and other public services.